Miguel Cabrera Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- In 13 of 27 games this season (48.1%), Cabrera has reached base via hit, and that includes multiple hits twice.
+- In 50.0% of his 28 games this season, Cabrera has picked up at least one hit.
+He's also had three multi-hit games.

-- He has not hit a long ball in his 27 games this year.
+- In 28 games played this year, he has not hit a long ball.

-- He has scored in three games this season (11.1%), but has had no multi-run games.
+- He has scored in four games this year (14.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.